programminghistorian/jekyll/index.md

 The project is grateful for past support by the Network in Canadian History & Environment ([NiCHE](http://niche-canada.org/)), and for ongoing server space from the Roy Rosenzweig Centre for New Media ([RRCHNM](http://chnm.gmu.edu/)).
 If you would like to provide financial support to help the project grow, please contact one of the [Editorial Board members](http://programminghistorian.org/project-team).

 This project is our attempt to demonstrate what open access academic publishing can and should be.
 Please tell your librarian to include the project in your library catalogue.

+## Contact

+Please direct correspondence in the first instance to <a href="mailto:fwgibbs@gmail.com">Fred Gibbs</a> at the University of New Mexico.